Robert Hill (Australian politician): Early life and education

 Robert Murray Hill was born on 25 September 1946 in Adelaide, South Australia, the son of Murray Hill, a politician who served as a minister in Steele Hall's government and was a member of the Liberal Reform Party.
 His father also worked in real estate, which provided him with financial independence and a politically liberal upbringing.
 Hill was educated at Scotch College, Adelaide, and later at the University of Adelaide, where he completed a Bachelor of Arts and a Bachelor of Laws.

 In September 1966, Hill's birthdate was selected in the national service ballot.
 He received a deferral while studying law, and after graduation he reported to the authorities but was exempted from service on health grounds.
 (Note: Hill's exemption was later the subject of political scrutiny during his tenure as Minister for Defence, particularly during the Iraq War.)
 From 1968 he studied at the London School of Economics, where he obtained a Master of Laws, before returning to Adelaide in 1970 to practise law.
 National service in Australia ended in December 1972.

 Political career

 Early career

 Upon returning to South Australia, Hill practised as a barrister and solicitor.
 Early in his legal career, he assisted in drafting the first bill introduced into the South Australian Parliament to decriminalise homosexuality between consenting adult men.
-He also held several positions within the Liberal Party, serving as chair of the South Australian Liberal Party Campaign Committee from 1975 to 1977, vice-president of the South Australian Liberal Party from 1977 to 1979, and chair of the Liberal Party Constitution Committee from 1977 to 1981.
+He also held a few positions within the Liberal Party, serving as chair of the South Australian Liberal Party Campaign Committee from 1975 to 1977, vice-president of the South Australian Liberal Party from 1977 to 1979, and chair of the Liberal Party Constitution Committee from 1977 to 1981.